kushagraa-j/cpp/notes/1.BASICS/1.2.Functions/main.md

 }

 ```
-Whatever which shall reside inside the two braces, shall execute in a sequential order.
+Whatever statements which shall reside inside the two braces {}, shall execute in a sequential order.
 Lets take examples of functions in working code,

 ```cpp